sahurtado88/Documentacion/Bash Script.md

 ##  FIle descriptor
 file descriptor 0 STDIN input data , 1 STDOUT, 2 STDERR

+2>&1
+At first, 2>1 may look like a good way to redirect stderr to stdout.
+However, it will actually be interpreted as "redirect stderr to a file named 1".

+& indicates that what follows and precedes is a file descriptor, and not a filename.
+Thus, we use 2>&1.
+Consider >& to be a redirect merger operator.

 ## Utility comand

 SORT sort input and prints a sorted output